git-town/git-town/README.md

 ## _Elegant Git workflows for a more civilized age_
 <a href="https://travis-ci.org/Originate/git-town" alt="Build Status" target="_blank"><img src="https://travis-ci.org/Originate/git-town.svg?branch=master"></a>

-Git Town is an easily hackable collection of additional Git commands that perform the typical high-level operations which a software developer performs (or should perform) in a collaborative environment.
+Git Town is a configurable\* and hackable collection of additional Git commands that perform the typical high-level operations which a software developer performs (or should perform) in a collaborative environment.

-Things like creating up-to-date feature branches, synchronizing feature branches with the ongoing development, and merging feature branches while removing them from the developer machine as well as the repo.
+This includes things like easily creating up-to-date feature branches, keeping feature branches synchronized with the ongoing development from other developers, as well as removing feature branches from the developer machine and the central repo after they have been merged with the main code line.

 Git Town operates under the following assumptions:

 * You have a **main development branch** (typically "development" or "master").
 In this documentation we will use "development".
-* You follow a per-project strategy that prefers either _rebases_ or _merges_ for updating branches, and _squash merges_ or _normal merges_ for merging feature branches into the main branch.
+* You follow a per-project strategy that prefers either _rebases_ or _merges_ for updating branches, and _squash merges_ or _normal merges_ for merging feature branches into the main branch\*.
 * You use a central code repository like [Github](http://github.com) (called __repo__ from now on).